Open592/Infrastructure-AWS/README.md

 # Infrastructure-AWS

 Open592 Terraform infrastructure for AWS

+## Note

+Work in Progress - README to come